MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-alterroles.md

    ```

 3. Let's say you decide `dev_role` no longer needs `CREATE` privileges on the
    `qa_db` object.
-You can revoke that privilege for the role.
+You can revoke that privilege for the role:

    ```sql
    REVOKE CREATE ON DATABASE qa_db FROM dev_role;